 Financial Aid for Part Time Students

 Aid is initially awarded based on full-time enrollment (12-18 credit hours).
+Students who plan to attend part-time must contact the Financial Aid Office once they have officially registered for all classes so financial aid awards can be adjusted accordingly and the students semester billing account is accurate.
 Each semester at the close of the Drop/Add period the enrollment status of every student is reviewed to determine if awards should be prorated due to less than full-time status.
-Aid continues to be pro-rated through the date that 100% charges apply each semester (see the schedule book for exact dates).
+Aid continues to be pro-rated through the date that 100% charges apply each semester (see the Academic Calendar for exact dates).
 Scholarships from outside entities are not prorated unless required by the donor.
 Loan amounts do not change unless requested by the student or if adjustments are necessary per federal regulations.

 11.5 – 9.0 credits – student receives 75% of original award